ansible/ansible/docs/docsite/rst/user_guide/windows_setup.rst

 +++++++++++++++++++++
 To remove a WinRM listener:

+.. comment: Pygments powershell lexer does not support colons (i.e. URLs)
 .. code-block:: guess

-    # remove all listeners
+    # Remove all listeners
     Remove-Item -Path WSMan:\localhost\Listener\* -Recurse -Force

-    # only remove listeners that are run over HTTPS
+    # Only remove listeners that are run over HTTPS
     Get-ChildItem -Path WSMan:\localhost\Listener | Where-Object { $_.Keys -contains "Transport=HTTPS" } | Remove-Item -Recurse -Force

 ..
 Note:: The ``Keys`` object is an array of strings, so it can contain different